gomobile/iotapp-template-uart/README.md

   This UART must be initialized with mraa using its device name.

+  Referred to as "UART port 0" in the Joule module hardware documentation.

 * `Uart("/dev/ttyS1")` is “UART TTL” compatible.
 The TxD (Transmit) pin of this UART is accessed via pin 22 of the J12 connector (the top-most 40-pin header).
   The RxD pin is located at pin 24 of J12.
 There are no RTS and CTS pins